-4. "There is a man who shows up the faults of another even when unasked, not to say when asked.
+4. "There is a man who shows up the faults of another even when unasked, not to say [=not to speak of] when asked.
 Being indeed asked and plied with questions, he speaks ill of another without suppressing or concealing, but with full details.
 Brethren, such a man is a wicked man.

-5. "There is a man who, being asked, does not point out the good qualities of another, not to say when unasked.
-Being indeed asked and plied with questions, he speaks, well of another.
+5. "There is a man who, being asked, does not point out the good qualities of another, not to say [=not to speak of] when unasked.
+Being indeed asked and plied with questions, he speaks well of another.

-6. "There is a man who, being asked, does not disclose his own bad qualities, not to say when unasked.
-Being indeed asked and plied with questions, he points out his own bad qualities, but suppresses and conceals
+6. "There is a man who, being asked, does not disclose his own bad qualities, not to say [=not to speak of] when unasked.
+Being indeed asked and plied with questions, he points out his own bad qualities, but suppresses and conceals them and does not give full details.
+Brethren, such a man is a wicked man.

-7. "Then again, brethren, there is a man who, even unasked, discloses his good qualities, not to say when asked.
-Brethren, being asked and plied with questions, he points out his own good qualities without suppressing or concealing them and giving full details.
+7. "Then again, brethren, there is a man who, even unasked, discloses his good qualities, not to say [=not to speak of] when asked.
+Brethren, being asked and plied with questions, be points out his own good qualities without suppressing or concealing them and giving full details.
 Brethren, such a man is a wicked man."